-In the next four episodes, she again meets her sister, her son(twice) and the woman who wanted to get married.
-In this film he tries to present every side of the argument, while there is a Prostitute who hates society and religion, another woman finds her calling in faith, the third one is conflicted but still prefers to pray, even if even her lover fits the definition of men described by the prostitute.
+In the next four episodes, she again meets her sister, her son(twice), and the woman who wanted to get married.
+He tries to present every side of the argument: while there is a Prostitute who hates society and religion, another woman finds her calling in faith, the third one is conflicted but still prefers to pray, even if even her lover fits the definition of men described by the prostitute.
 Interestingly other than the Young Kid – who hates his mother, and thinks his father should re-marry as his stepmother would be obedient, a good cook and won’t be so outgoing.
 He insinuates that patriarchy is so deep-rooted that it starts at a young age.
 The film looks at various sections of society and presents their beliefs as a neutral observer caught in their conflicts.

 Similar to Iranian Movies – Son-Mother ‘TIFF’ Review – A stark reflection of Women’s place in Iranian Society